Are you thinking about a homeschool co-op but not sure if it’s the best fit for your family?

 To answer that question, we must first dive into the definition of a homeschool co-op.

-A homeschool co-op is a group of families who meet together, working cooperatively towards a common goal.
+Co-ops for homeschoolers are a group of families who meet together, working cooperatively towards a common goal.

 The reasons for meeting can vary.
 Most homeschool co-ops that I’ve encountered offer academic classes.
 I’ve heard of other co-ops meeting for social purposes, field trips, service projects, etc.